coderwassananmol/BUB2/README.md

   <source src="public/assets/id.m4" type="video/mp4"></source>
  </video>

-4. In this We use the example for the [Panjab digital Library](http://www.panjabdigilib.org/webuser/searches/mainpage.jsp) and link of the book is [here](http://www.panjabdigilib.org/webuser/searches/displayPage.jsp?ID=11567&page=1&CategoryID=1&Searched=#.XnMWhz0r4jA.gmail).
+4. In this we use the example for the [Panjab digital Library](http://www.panjabdigilib.org/webuser/searches/mainpage.jsp) and link of the book is [here](http://www.panjabdigilib.org/webuser/searches/displayPage.jsp?ID=11567&page=1&CategoryID=1&Searched=#.XnMWhz0r4jA.gmail).

 <video height="500px" controls preload autoplay>
   <source src="public/assets/uri.mp4" type="video/mp4"></source>
 </video>

-5. Then Enter your `Email address` which will be used to notify that your upload has been completed and click the `submit` button.
+5. Then enter your `email address` which will be used to notify that your upload has been completed and click the `submit` button.

 ## Contributing